baxter100/uk-crypto-tax/README.md

 ### Getting Started
 Currently **the program requires a csv file formatted in a specific way including all trades with GBP values**.
 We used https://cointracking.info/ to obtain the necessary csv file and this is what we recommend at the moment.
 Go to https://cointracking.info/trade_prices.php and download the csv file from there (if you have an account!).
 If you are stitching multiple lists together, make sure the trades are still in chronological order.

+Currently we have two separately created versions.
+This is helping us identify problems and mistakes.
+The two versions are more or less the same, though currently version two considers gifting/hard forks as a taxable event.
+Further, version two is likely the structure we will use in the end as it will be easier to incorporate a tax report.

 #### Version 1
-To run the code, in filename="trade-list.csv" change trade-list.csv to point to the file you downloaded from cointracking.info.
+To run the code, in `filename="trade-list.csv"` change trade-list.csv to point to the file you downloaded from cointracking.info.
 Then run `totaltaxnormalpeople(taxyear)` where tax year is the year you want to check i.e. 2018 will calculate tax for the 2017/18 tax year.

 Version 1 currently doesn't output a tax report, but we will be amending this soon.

+#### Version 2
+On line 327, `trading.append_cointrackingcsv_trade_list("trade-list.csv")`. chanbge trade-list.csv to point to your trade list and run `print("new ",tax_calculator.calculateUKTax(2018))`

 ### Donations
 Donations are welcome to support us with improving the code and develop new features - see below!